rajjaiswal159/Book-Recommendation-System/README.md

 📸 Screenshots
 (Optional: Add screenshots of your UI here)

-💡 Usage
+## 💡 Usage
-View Top Books on the homepage.
+1. View Top Books on the homepage.

-Search a book using the search bar.
+2. Search a book using the search bar.

-Get Recommendations based on the first search result.
+3. Get Recommendations based on the search result.

-Click on book cards to explore more details (author, year, rating).

-📈 Future Improvements
+## 📈 Future Improvements
 Integrate user ratings for collaborative filtering.

 Add book descriptions or genres for better content-based recommendations.